Hop on Pop Hopscotch

-If your child can’t get enough of Dr. Seuss’s Hop on Pop, then this is the activity for you!
+If your child can’t get enough of Dr. Seuss’s Hop on Pop, then we have the activity for you!
 Just like in Hop on Pop, your child will get to jump around and practice with “-op” words by making her own hopscotch game.
 This activity combines reading and creative thinking, all while keeping your child active!

 What You Need: